 Please join us in celebrating and supporting these men currently in formation:

-Aaron will complete Pre-Theology II in 2021, his second year of formation at St. Francis de Sales Seminary.
+Aaron will complete Pre-Theology III in 2022, his third year of formation at St. Francis de Sales Seminary.
 He is a graduate of the University of Wisconsin-Madison and a life-long member of St. Dominic Catholic Parish.